North Carolina voter rally ends with pepper spray, arrests

 GRAHAM, N.C.
-(AP) - A rally to promote voting in swing state North Carolina on Saturday ended with police using pepper spray on some participants and making several arrests.
+(AP) - A get-out-the vote rally in swing state North Carolina on Saturday ended with police using pepper spray on some participants and making several arrests.

 Multiple people were arrested outside Alamance County’s courthouse and police used pepper spray to disperse the crowd, news outlets reported.

+“The police were looking for excuses to use pepper spray and arrest members of the crowd,” she said.

+Police did not immediately comment, but the department said it would hold a news conference Saturday afternoon to discuss the arrests.

 Alamance County sheriff’s deputies began dismantling a sound system and telling the crowd to disperse as people were giving speeches, the Raleigh News & Observer reported.
-The department said it would hold a news conference to discuss the arrests Saturday afternoon.

 The “I Am Change” march to the polls was organized by activist Rev. Greg Drumwright, and began as a march from a local church to the courthouse.
 A Confederate monument outside the courthouse has been a local target for demonstrations since the death of George Floyd at the hands of Minneapolis Police in May.
 Floyd, a Black man, died after a white officer pressed his knee to Floyd’s neck for several minutes.